hammerjs/hammer.js/README.md

 ## Why the rewrite
 - The previous Hammer.js became old, and too much of a hobby project: Inefficient code, bad documentation.
 - It wasn't possible to add custom gestures, or change anything about the (inner) working of the gestures.
-- It needed DOM events, to use with event event delegation.
+- It needed DOM events, to use with event delegation.
 - Windows8 has touch AND mouse, so the Pointer Events API needs to be implemented.
-- Did I mentioned the code was inefficient?
+- Did I mention the code was inefficient?
 Now a Hammer instance is light, and only contains the methods it should.

 ## New features in v2